awvalenti/bauhinia/coronata/README.md

     <artifactId>coronata-lib</artifactId>

     <!--
-      Here goes either a released version, a commit code or the string "-SNAPSHOT" (without the quotes, with the hyphen).
+      Here goes either a released version, a commit hash or the string "-SNAPSHOT" (without the quotes, with the hyphen).
-      The example below uses a commit code.
+      The example below uses a commit hash.
     -->
     <version>a4b00354a56aa</version>
   </dependency>